PHYS3888/Tutorial_ComplexNetworks/README.md

 ```

 :question::question::question:
-What is your fitted exponential exponent?
+What is your fitted exponential exponent (/mm)?
 (1 decimal place is sufficient)

 :question::question::question:
 True or False: The data approximately follow an exponential __decay__.
 A pair of nearby neurons is __more likely__ to be connected than a pair of distant neurons.